St. Patrick’s Day Activities For Kids – Glitter green and gold slime in a bag. Great technique for sensory sensitive kids who want to make slime.

 St. Patrick’s Day themed trinkets and toys

-Optional – ziplock bags
+Optional – sealable plastic bags

 Making Slime in a Bag